Zeeshanahmad4/My-Path-to-Python/README.md

 Hint: You could get a list of all available methods of the math module with dir(math) and see whether cosine is there or not.

 # 2

+## Selenium

+all the usefull libraries and functions for web automation selenium is availble in the file selenium.